Creating SDL2 Buttons

 For example, what behaviours are derived classes likely to want to override?
 It seems likely that derived classes may want to react to things like the user clicking the rectangle, or the mouse entering and exiting its bounds.

-Unfortunately, with our current Rectangle design, it’s not particularly clear how the Rectangle expects us to do this.
-For example, implementing a reaction to the cursor leaving the bounds of the rectangle might look something like this:
+Unfortunately, with our current Rectangle design, it's not particularly clear it expects its derived classes like Button to do this.
+For example, implementing a reaction to the cursor leaving the bounds of the rectangle might look something like this, which is not exactly intuitive:

 // Button.h